sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-offline-odata/fiori-ios-scpms-offline-odata.md

 ![Build and run](fiori-ios-scpms-offline-odata-20.png)

 The application name is shown, with a little description.
-You have the option to show a demo version of the application (this should be implemented by hand, as this is not generated by the iOS Assistant) or run the actual, live application.
+You have the option to show a demo version of the app (this should be implemented by hand, as this is not generated by the iOS Assistant) or run the actual, live app.

-In this tutorial, you use the live application.
+In this tutorial, you use the live app.
 Clicking the blue **Start** button to proceed.

 The **OAuth** login screen of **SAP Cloud Platform mobile service for development and operations** is shown.
 Enter your login credentials for the SAP Cloud Platform and press the **Log On** button: